ECEn 324 Review Topics: Chapter 7

 - Can you explain what each of the tools invoked by a compiler

-driver does, including the pre-processor, the compiler proper, the
+driver does, including the pre-processor, the compiler itself, the

 assembler, and the linker?
 (What kinds of files does each read and